MicrosoftDocs/windows-ai-docs/docs/directml/pytorch-wsl.md

 ### Verification and Device Creation

-Once you've installed the Torch-DirectML package, you can verify that it runs correctly by adding two tensors.
+Once you've installed the **torch-directml** package, you can verify that it runs correctly by adding two tensors.
 First start an interactive Python session, and import Torch with the following lines:

 ```
 import torch
 import torch_directml
 dml = torch_directml.device()
 ```

-The current release of the Torch-DirectML plugin is mapped to the "PrivateUse1" Torch backend.
-The new torch_directml.device() API is a convenient wrapper for sending your tensors to the DirectML device.
+The current release of **torch-directml** is mapped to the "PrivateUse1" Torch backend.
+The torch_directml.device() API is a convenient wrapper for sending your tensors to the DirectML device.

 With the DirectML device created, you can now define two simple tensors; one tensor containing a 1 and another containing a 2.
 Place the tensors on the "dml" device.